Q: Why is it important to follow the University brand standards?

 Q: How do I place the new logo in Microsoft Word?

-A: Download the U of M logo best suiting your needs from the official logo download page.
+A: Download the UofM logo best suiting your needs from the official logo download page.
 For Word, we recommend the high resolution JPEG files.
 Save the logo to your hard drive, open your Word file, then Insert the saved logo into your document.
 You will have to scale the logo to the desired size.

 Q: I'm in a hurry.
 Why can't I just recreate the logo?
 Why do I have to get the proper file from the official Web site?

 Q: What has happened to the seal of the University?